 The 2016 grantees are: Buffalo Street Farm in Detroit, MI; Butterbee Farm in Pikesville, MD; Canvas Ranch in Petaluma, CA; Casa Rosa Farms in Woodland, CA; FARM Davis in Davis, CA; From the Ground Up Farms in Chico, CA; Sunnyside Farm in Dover, PA; Troy Community Farm in Madison, WI; Turtle Creek Gardens in Delavan, WI; Two Boots Farm in Hampstead, MD.

 “Thanks to our $2,133 grant for a natural pest control project, we have had far less damage to our crops this summer,” says Robyn Waxman, executive director of FARM Davis.
 “A giant pomegranate tree that was completely decimated last year is still in great shape this year with zero rat damage,” she continues.
 Hear her talk about the impact of their grant in this video.

 The FruitGuys Community Fund is one of the only small grant programs available to farmers.
-Click here to donate.
-Want to get involved?
-Volunteer for our Grant Review Committee and help decide which sustainability projects get funded in 2017.
+Donate to the Community Fund

 CEO Chris Mittelstaedt says the company hopes to continue to break its own records.